dboyliao/pypeup/README.md

 As mentioned above, there are few limits on the functions that can be used with `pypeup`:

+- The current data can be access through `self.data`.
+    - This means that if you want to overwrite the `__init__` by yourself, make sure you have an attribute the serve as the same purpose as `data`.
+Note that `data` is a property with type-checking.
 - All the functions' first argument must be `data`.
+(But not method, see below)
     - It doesn't mean you have to name it as `data`, but you have to be sure that all the functions' first argument will hold the data you want to process.
+    - If the function is defined in a class declairation, you only need to pass all the parameters needed to work with the data which can be access through `self.data`.
 - All the `data` must be of the same (or compatible) data structure or type.
     - for example, they must be all `list`, `number`, `numpy.array`...etc.
 - All the function must return the data which will be passed through the pipe.